setms/book/docs/engineering.md

   Does the problem make sense?
 What are the assumptions?
 Possible approaches?
 Can we re-use (partial) existing solutions?
 3. **Plan**.
   Determine the sequence of steps.
-  Create a tree where the root represents the main goal, intermediate nodes represent subgoals, and leaves the givens and assumptions.
+  Create a tree where the root represents the main goal, intermediate nodes represent subgoals, and leafs the givens and assumptions.
 4. **Implement**.
   Solve equations, assemble the structure, write a program, etc.
-  Take small steps and document.
+  Take small steps and document them.
   Expect to iterate between this step and the plan step.
 5. **Check**.
   Do a sanity check.
-  Run through test cases, known solutions to an instance of a general problem.
+  Run through **test cases**, known solutions to an instance of a general problem.
   You may need to iterate again.
 6. **Generalize**.
   Reflect on learnings.